JoeSpencer1/NN_indentation/README.md

 ## Description
 My version of the neural network published by Lu et al., used to extract the mechanical of 33% TiAlTa from nanoindentation.
-Lu et al.'s paper can be found [here](https://doi.org/10.1073/pnas.1922210117), and their code is available on a [GitHub Repository](https://github.com/lululxvi/deep-learning-for-indentation).
+Lu et al.'s paper can be found [here](https://doi.org/10.1073/pnas.1922210117), and their code is available on another [GitHub Repository](https://github.com/lululxvi/deep-learning-for-indentation).

 ## Data
 The data used in this work can be found in the [data](data) folder.
 The data was collected from nanoindentation tests performed on samples of 33% TiAlTa.